 It is not uncommon for those attacked by a dog to experience fear and anxiety after the attack.
 In some cases, people will experience fear when interacting with dogs in the future – this can be especially true if the attack victim was a child.
 In addition to fear, a child or adult who is the victim of a dog attack may have anxiety about minor activities that could potentially include dogs, such as walking around the block.

 Post-traumatic stress disorder (PTSD) can affect a victim after a frightening event, such as a dog attack.
 People struggling with PTSD may experience a variety of stress-related events.

 Dog Bite Liability in Pennsylvania

 Pennsylvania is a strict liability dog bite state if the victim suffered severe injuries or if the dog attacked somebody in the past.
 But even if the attack was not severe and even if the dog did not previously bite somebody, the owner may be strictly liable for the victim’s medical bills.
 A dog bite victim may also file a claim for compensation if the dog owner was negligent, allowing them to recover full damages.

-Proving liability requires proper evidence, so seek consultation with an attorney.
+Proving liability requires proper evidence, so seek consultation with a dog bite attorney.
 But act quickly because you must file your lawsuit within two years of the date of the dog attack.
 If a dog bit you, the attorneys at Cordisco & Saile LLC, can help you recover damages under Pennsylvania law.
 Please contact us today at 215-642-2335 for legal help.